 Other Requirements = May have a minimum credit score or operating history requirements.

 Qualifying for an Equipment Loan

 Lenders will vary in their requirements to obtain an equipment loan.
-The following are general qualifications a lender will look at when making a credit decision; however, underwriting standards vary and should be vetted before choosing a lender to ensure you meet their minimum requirements.
+The following are general qualifications a lender will look at.
+When making a credit decision, however, underwriting standards vary and should be vetted before choosing a lender to ensure you meet their minimum requirements.

 In addition to a credit score, lenders may require a business plan that describes your business and a detailed proposal for future growth.
 The basic goal is to give prospective lenders a comprehensive summary of your business.
 The number of years you’ve been in business and the annual revenue of your enterprise are important factors to include within your business plan.
-Some lenders may have threshold requirements in this regard such as a minimum of two years in business with annual revenues of over $250,000.
+Some lenders may have threshold requirements such as a minimum of two years in business with annual revenues of over $250,000.

 Where to Get Equipment Financing

 There are several options available in the marketplace for obtaining equipment financing.
 Equipment loans can be obtained from traditional national lenders to specialized online lenders.
 Traditional national lenders, like Wells Fargo and Bank of America, generally have stricter underwriting requirements but better rates and terms.
 They may be more suitable for established businesses with strong cash flow and assets.
 Specialized online lenders like BitX Funding tend to be more flexible with their underwriting requirements.
 However, the rates and terms will be less favorable.
 This type of lender is more suitable for startups or businesses that do not meet the minimum credit and asset requirements of national lenders.
 The option you choose will depend upon your business’s qualifications and the loan type that best suits your needs.